By:

 Meathead, AmazingRibs.com Founder And BBQ Hall of Famer

-Stop worrying about resting meat after it is cooked.
+Stop worrying about resting meat after it's cooked.
 Serve it hot.
-We bust this myth with a review of the scientific research, some tests of our own, some basic meat science, explanations of carryover cooking and what makes meat juicy, a look at doneness temperatures, and how carving comes into play.
+We bust this myth with a review of scientific research and tests of our own

 By: